top of page

 They search it after a pattern forms.

-• Same time
+• Same time (maybe after work, weekend hits)

-• Same drink
+• Same drink (pick your poison)

-• Same “I deserve this” feeling
+• Same “I deserve this, damn it!” feeling

-It stops feeling like a choice…
+It stops feeling like a real choice…

 and starts feeling expected.